 Support Group Activities and Exercises

-Getting creative and having activities in support groups can help the group open up.
+Getting creative and having activities in support groups, especially in father support groups, can help the group open up.
 Here are some ice-breaker activities and exercises to help with that:

 Support groups can start small on the sharing aspect.
 This can help group members feel comfortable and not thrown into sharing deep challenges.
 Even just going around and sharing why each group member is here is a great start.
 The next step can be going around and sharing their number 1 challenge in their life.